CamerenGreen/CamerenGreen/README.md

-My name is Cameren, a student at the University of Kansas majoring in Computer Science
+My name is Cameren, a student at the University of Kansas studying Computer Science

 JavaScript, Python, Go